buddhist-uni/buddhist-uni.github.io/_courses/buddhism/refuge.md

 order: 4
 ---

-Wandering lost in Samsara, the compassionate wisdom and peerless example of the Buddha show us the way out of misery.
+The compassionate wisdom and peerless example of the Buddha show us the way out of Saṃsāra.

 ## Readings

-I'd like to introduce you now to the four texts we'll be reading through the remainder of the course:
+I'd like to introduce you now to the other four texts (in addition to _Being Nobody, Going Nowhere_) that we'll be reading through the remainder of this course:

 {% include content_blurb.html category="monographs" slug="what-the-buddha-taught_rahula-w" blurb="
 This classic introduction to Buddhism has had a dramatic impact on the shape of Buddhist thought in the West, but its interest is not merely historical: it remains a  lucid and sympathetic introduction, accessible to modern readers even today, six decades later.